SamedhG/sorer/README.md

 installing.

 Then build `sorer` by running `cargo build --release`.
 You may test the program after installing `rust` by running `cargo test`.
 Documentation may be built by running `cargo doc --no-deps --open`.

-## SoRer Documentation

-Documentation can be built by running the command `make doc`.
-This builds the documentation and copies it to `./doc/` on the host filesystem in this directory.
-This documentation can be viewed by opening `./doc/sorer/index.html` in your broswer.

 ## Running SoRer
 `SoRer` is ran as a command line tool that prints its results to `stdout`.